HexadigmSystems/FunctionTraits/README.md

 [^2]: Microsoft Visual C++ V19.16 or later for [Read traits](#readtraits) (compiler normally installed with Visual Studio 2017 V15.9 or later), or V19.20 or later for [Write traits](#writetraits) (compiler normally installed with Visual Studio 2019 or later).
 Note that [Write traits](#writetraits) are unavailable in Visual Studio 2017 releases of VC++ due to compiler bugs in those versions.
 [^3]: Clang V11.0 or later.
 Note that [Microsoft Visual C++ compatibility mode](https://clang.llvm.org/docs/MSVCCompatibility.html) is also supported.
 [^4]: Intel oneAPI DPC++/C++ V2021.4.0 or later.
 Note that [Microsoft Visual C++ compatibility mode](https://www.intel.com/content/www/us/en/docs/dpcpp-cpp-compiler/developer-guide-reference/2023-2/microsoft-compatibility.html) is also supported.
+[^5]: Note that most users don't use [Write traits](#writetraits) (most use [Read traits](#readtraits) only) so those who wish to remove them can do so by #defining the preprocessor constant REMOVE_FUNCTION_WRITE_TRAITS.
+Doing so will preprocess out all [Write traits](#writetraits) so they no longer exist, and therefore eliminate the overhead of compiling them (though the overhead is normally negligible).
+Note however that [Write traits](#writetraits) are always unavailable in Microsoft Visual Studio 2017 releases of VC++ due to compiler bugs in those versions (also noted in footnote 2 above).